TheWeirdlings/TwitchTube/docs/userflow.md

   2. User links both Twtich and Youtube
   3. User hits start button
   4. CommandWorker listens for start command
+  5. CommandWorker finds bot in Mongodb
-  5. CommandWorker creates entry in TwtichtubeBots for new bot and sets to active
+  6. CommandWorker creates entry in TwtichtubeBots for new bot and sets to active
-  6. CommandWorker creates entry in TwitchtubeBotsHashedById and sets index in TwitchtubeBots for Youtube Sender (this most effiecient bot) and Stoping with CommandWorker (See below)
+  7. CommandWorker creates entry in TwitchtubeBotsHashedById and sets index in TwitchtubeBots for Youtube Sender (this most effiecient bot) and Stoping with CommandWorker (See below)

 ## Stopping